OverLordGoldDragon/overlordgolddragon.github.io/_posts/2021-01-19-generalized-morse-wavelets.markdown

 ```

 Note that `sqrt(f0/f)` is absent in Eq 10 of ref 1 (L2 norm case).
 Its inclusion
-normalizes the time-domain wavelet's energy to unity.
-Except scales (`sqrt(1/f)`),
+normalizes the time-domain wavelet's energy to unity, and the complete expression
-this seems to have been a neglected quantity.
+is given in CWT examples as `sqrt(scale) * psih`.

 <hr>